yrashk/rebar_elixir_plugin/README.md

 ## rebar_elixir_plugin

-This plugin allows you to compile Elixir files in your Erlang projects using Rebar.
+This plugin allows you to compile Elixir files in your Erlang projects using Rebar and Mix applications under rebar applications tree.

 ## Installation